-A number of unofficial races took place in the inter-war years when bomb damage made it impossible to race in London, including a race at Ely in 1944.
-The Race was also held in Ely during the Covid pandemic.
+A number of unofficial races took place in the inter-war years when bomb damage made it impossible to race in London, including in Ely in 1944.
+The Race was also held in Ely during the pandemic.

 The Boat Race 2023 will be the 168th Men's Boat Race.
 Oxford are the defending champions.